ajeetblog/blog/_wip/2020-04-23-SecAzDoPipelines.md

 Security is an integral part of the Application Life Cycle Management and must be implemented right from the beginning.
 Its everyone's responsibility to ensure security compliance in every process and each phase.

+In this post, I will talk on how to ensure security in terms of ***Key, Secrete, Certificate*** management as part of your Azure DevOps pipelines (YML based).

 ![ ](https://media1.giphy.com/media/JpGRoqJXTqv4f1mrJb/100.webp?cid=ecf05e47d6cfd92788dfc2cd326e5a4af621da17e69257b7&rid=100.webp)

 <!--more-->